We are accepting new cases

 • Vomiting

 Some of the symptoms may get worse after eating.
-Pancreatitis can be a chronic, or ongoing, condition or it can come on suddenly.
+Pancreatitis can be a chronic or ongoing condition.
+It can also come on suddenly.

 Our medical drug litigation experience

 Motley Rice has experience representing patients who have been harmed or died by prescription medication usage.
-Currently, the Motley Rice team is reviewing claims involving patients who have suffered off-label side effects of Ozempic Mounjaro™, Rybelsus®, and Wegovy®, including gastroparesis.
+Currently, the Motley Rice team is reviewing claims involving patients who have suffered side effects of Ozempic, Rybelsus®, Wegovy® and Mounjaro™, including gastroparesis.

 If you believe your use of Ozempic led to your health issues, do not hesitate to contact our legal team.
 Our team can use our considerable resources to investigate your situation and: